Legal Resources for Washington Small Business Owners During the COVID-19 Pandemic

 Will My Business Insurance Cover Losses from the Coronavirus Pandemic?

 - It is unlikely that your business insurance will cover every conceivable loss your business may incur.
 However, if you have business interruption insurance, you should certainly review your policy to see if losses due to a virus outbreak are covered or excluded.
+Across the nation, several restaurants have filed suit against their insurers, claiming lost income resulting from the pandemic is covered by insurance.
 Learn more.

 Does My Business Have to Continue to Honor Its Contracts During the Coronavirus Pandemic?